-39 van Dülmen, R., Utopie, p.
+20 van Dülmen, R., Utopie, p.
 65. For an analysis of the Chymical Wedding see: Frey-Jaun, Regine.
 Die Berufung des Türhütters, Zur "Chymischen Hochzeit Christiani Rosencreutz" von Johann Valentin Andreae (1586-1654).
 Bern: 1989 and de Jong, Heleen M. E. "The Chymical Wedding in the Traditioin of Alchemy."
 In Das Erbe des Christian Rosenkreuz, Johann Valentin Andreae 1586-1986 und die Manifeste der Rosenkreuzerbruderschaft 1614-1616.
 Vorträge gehalten anläßlich des Amsterdamer Symposiums 18-20.
 November 1986, Amsterdam 1988, pp. 115-142.

-In 1781 F. Nicolai of Berlin procured a joint edition of the Fama, Confessio and Chymical Wedding.
+21 In 1781 F. Nicolai of Berlin procured a joint edition of the Fama, Confessio and Chymical Wedding.
 "Nicolai attributes in his Versuch über die Beschuldigungen, welche dem Tempelherrn-Orden gemacht worden, und über dessen Geheimniß, etc. (Berlin: 1782) to Andreae the authorship of the Allgemeine Reformation, the Fama, and the Chymische Hochzeit and when Andreae's Vita (autobiography) appeared in a German translation by Seybold in 1799, in which Andreae made himself known as the author of the Chymische Hochzeit, it seemed Nicolai's conceptions set beyond doubt."
 See Santing.
 Historische Rozenkruisers, p.
 95. Since that time the authors viewed The Chymical Wedding to be a Rosicrucian Manifesto.

-41 Gilly.
+22 Gilly.
 Cimelia Rhodostaurotica, p.
 49.

-aphorisms."42 This work, consisting of 800 aphorisms, contains 20 (No 177-197) passages from the Confessio, but not a single one, according to Martin Brecht, from the Fama, but rather from books by Andreae which appeared afterwards.43 Because there are twenty sentences in the Theca, which also appear in the Confessio, Brecht has the opinion, and Gilly44 agrees, that Andreae wrote the Confessio.
+In 1616 this work anonymously appeared in Strasbourg, Theca Gladii Spiritus: sententias quasdam breves, vereque philosophicas continens [A sheath for the sword of the spirit, containing a number of brief and truly philosophical aphorisms] and begins with, "The reader hail.
+From the note books of Tobias Hess - a pious and in all literature very skilled man, who has now his domicile among the saints - we have drawn these aphorisms."23 This work, consisting of 800 aphorisms, contains 20 (No 177-197) passages from the Confessio, but not a single one, according to Martin Brecht, from the Fama, but rather from books by Andreae which appeared afterwards.24 Because there are twenty sentences in the Theca, which also appear in the Confessio, Brecht has the opinion, and Gilly25 agrees, that Andreae wrote the Confessio.

 As said before the Fama, was printed in 1614, but there were copies in circulation in 1610.
-The Fama pointed to three passages in the Confessio, that had already circulated in handwriting45 and was printed in 1615.
-Andreae initially said that the 800 aphorisms in the Theca were drawn from the notebooks of Hess, while he later writes in his Vita that the Theca is his.46 The author is not convinced that the authorship of the Confessio belongs to Andreae, an opinion, which van Dülmen holds as well.
+The Fama pointed to three passages in the Confessi, that had already circulated in handwriting26 and was printed in 1615.
+Andreae initially said that the 800 aphorisms in the Theca were drawn from the notebooks of Hess, while he later writes in his Vita that the Theca is his.27 The author is not convinced that the authorship of the Confessio belongs to Andreae, an opinion, which van Dülmen holds as well.
 "For," so he says, "it is not quite sure that the work [Theca] is by Andreae; in my opinion the chief ingredient descends from Hess, and it is also known that Andreae in other writings voluntarily and abundantly cites other authors.
-Because of the construction Brecht is inclined to accept that the author is Hess, to whom the intention of the Confessio conforms more accurately than it does to Andreae."47
+Because of the construction Brecht is inclined

-42 The Dutch translation from the Latin comes from the Bibliotheca Philosophica Hermetica in Amsterdam.
+23 The Dutch translation from the Latin comes from the Bibliotheca Philosophica Hermetica in Amsterdam.

-43 Brecht, Martin.
+24 Brecht, Martin.
 "Weg und Programm eines Reformers zwischen Reformation und Moderne."
 In Ausgewälte Aufsätze, Band 2, Pietismus.
 Stuttgart: Calwer Verlag, 1979, pp. 47-48, and the notes 44-48 on p.
 105. Like Andreae's De Christiani Cosmoxeni genitura Judicium, 1615, part 2, pp. 705-733.
 His Invitationes Fraternitatis Christi, part 1, 1617, pp. 457-501; part 2, 1618, pp. 117-167.
 His Menippus, 1617, in the last part "Institutio magico pro curiosis" no. 237-279, in the Theca no. 518-560, as well as from his Veri christianismi solidaeque philosophiae libertas, 1618, no. 367-452.

-44 Gilly, Cimelia Rhodostaurotica, p.
+25 Gilly, Cimelia Rhodostaurotica, p.
 49.